-The Roughrider Project (“the Project”) is an advanced exploration stage, conventional uranium project located in the eastern Athabasca Basin of northern Saskatchewan, Canada, one of world’s premier uranium mining jurisdictions.
-The Project is located approximately 13 km west of Orano’s McClean Lake Mill, near UEC’s existing Athabasca Basin properties and covers an area of approximately 598 hectares.
+The Roughrider Project (“the Project”) is an exploration-stage conventional uranium project located in the eastern Athabasca Basin of northern Saskatchewan, Canada.
+The Project is located approximately 13 km west of Orano’s McClean Lake Mill and covers an area of approximately 598 hectares.
+The Project is near UEC’s other existing eastern Athabasca Basin properties in the McClean Lake/Rabbit Lake area.
 The Roughrider Project was the flagship asset of Hathor Exploration Ltd., which Rio Tinto acquired for US$550 million.
-On October 17, 2022, UEC completed the acquisition of 100% of the project from a subsidiary of Rio Tinto plc for a total acquisition cost of $150M Canadian dollars in cash and shares.
+On October 17, 2022, UEC completed the acquisition of 100% of the project from a subsidiary of Rio Tinto plc for a total acquisition cost of $150M US dollars in cash and shares.
 (1)

-The Roughrider Project was first explored in 2008 by Hathor.
-Hathor initiated development activities at the Roughrider Project, filing a PEA Technical Report in October of 2011, which included the Roughrider East Zone and Roughrider West Zone.
+The Roughrider Project was first explored by Hathor in 2007.
+Following the discovery of Roughrider in 2008, Hathor drilled approximately 143,414 m of drilling in 389 holes before filing a PEA Technical Report in October of 2011 that included the Roughrider East Zone and Roughrider West Zone.
 After acquiring the Roughrider Project, Rio Tinto continued to advance the project, completing substantial pre-development and environmental baseline work including dedicated geotechnical drilling, shaft vs. decline modelling, the establishment of hydrogeological monitor wells, terrestrial and aquatic environmental assessments, heritage assessments, species at risk, and a conceptual reclamation plan.
-In July of 2013, Rio Tinto submitted an Advanced Exploration Program proposal for consideration to the Saskatchewan Ministry of Environment.
+In July of 2013, Rio Tinto submitted an Advanced Exploration Program (“ADEX”) proposal for consideration to the Saskatchewan Ministry of Environment.
 The program was intended to initiate EIS review of the project, with the project intended to provide direct data related to the ore and mine development design.
 The application was partially through the EIS review process, but no official determination was completed.
 (2)

 1 News release dated October 17, 2022, available under UEC’s filings on EDGAR and SEDAR.